erincrockett/BiodiversityChangeInQuebec/README.md

 # BiodiversityChangeInQuebec
-Code a data for the paper:
+Code and data for the paper:

 Crockett ETH, M Vellend, and EM Bennett.
 Tree biodiversity in northern forests shows temporal stability over 35 years at different scales, levels, and dimensions.